vitalyavolyn/bad-nes/README.md

 An NES emulator written in TypeScript.
 Merely as an exercise.

+For now it only emulates the CPU (all instructions are hand-written, in hindsight, that was stupid) and draws the pattern table (yay, some graphics).

+NO sound<br>
+NO visuals<br>
+NO inputs

+but at least you can see all the sprites from Super Mario Bros. and have it fall into a infinite loop

 ## Questions

 *Q: Why is it implemented in TypeScript and not in an actual programming language?*<br>